Graphic Novels and The(ir) World

 This inter- and multi-disciplinary conference aims to examine, explore and critically engage with issues in and around the production, creation and reading of all forms of comics and graphic novels.
 Taken as a form of pictographic narrative it has been with us since the first cave paintings and even in the 21st century remains a hugely popular, vibrant and culturally relevant means of communication whether expressed as sequential art, graphic literature, bandes dessinees, tebeos, fumetti, manga, manhwa, komiks, strips, historietas, quadrinhos, beeldverhalen, or just plain old comics. (as noted by Paul Gravett)

-Whilst the form itself became established in the 19th Century it is perhaps not until the 20th century that comic book heroes like Superman (who has been around since 1938) became, not just beloved characters, but national icons.
+Whilst the form itself became established in the 19th Century it was not until the 20th century that comic book heroes like Superman (who has been around since 1938) became, not just beloved characters, but national icons.
 With the globalisation of publishing brands such as Marvel and DC it is no accident that there has been an increase in graphic novel adaptations and their associated merchandising.
-Movies such as X-men, Iron man, Watchmen and the recent Thor have grossed millions of dollars across the world and many television series have been continued off-screen in the graphic form, Buffy, Firefly and Farscape to name a few.
+Movies such as the X-men and Ironman series and the recent Guardians of the Galaxy have grossed millions of dollars across the world and many television series have been continued off-screen in the graphic form, Charmed, True Blood and Arrow to name a few.

-Of course America and Europe is not the only base of this art form and the Far East and Japan have their own traditions as well as a huge influence on graphic representations across the globe.
-In particular Japanese manga has influenced comics in Taiwan, South Korea, Hong Kong, China, France and the United States, and have created an amazing array of reflexive appropriations and re-appropriations, in not just in comics but in anime as well.
+Of course America and Europe are not the only homes to this art form: the Far East and Japan have their own traditions, which have exerted a significant influence on graphic representations across the globe.
+In particular, Japanese manga has not only influenced comics in Taiwan, South Korea, Hong Kong, China, France and the United States, it has also inspired an amazing array of reflexive appropriations and re-appropriations in anime and other aspects of visual culture,

 ~GN as autobiography, witnessing, diary and narrative